What Is Bytecoin (BCN)? | The Complete Guide to the Monero Predecessor

 With a similar functioning coin, the Bytecoin team is working to improve on many of the issues that have surfaced within Bitcoin – specifically the one’s surrounding privacy.
 Beyond that, the team is hoping to make the coin more scalable and flexible to the ever-changing financial atmosphere.

-Bitcoin transactions are posted to a public ledger giving you the ability to easily track transfers between wallets.
+Bitcoin transactions are on a public ledger giving you the ability to easily track transfers between wallets.
 The only way to keep your transaction anonymous is by using a trusted third-party tumbler to mix transactions.
+Although there are plans to improve Bitcoin’s privacy functionality, they seem to still be a ways away.

 Bytecoin in based on CryptoNote to keep your transactions untraceable and unlinkable.
 Each transaction uses a one-time public key even if there are multiple transactions with the same recipient.
 Inherently, this eliminates the problem of address re-use and decreases the traceability of transactions.

 To eliminate the linkability between transactions and transaction participants, Bytecoin utilizes one-time ring signatures.
-In a ring signature, your signature to send funds is mixed with other possible accounts on the network.
+In a ring signature, your signature to send funds mixes with other possible accounts on the network.

 You’re in control of your ring signature’s level of anonymity.
 As you include more inputs, your transaction becomes more obscure, but you also have to pay higher transaction fees.